Provide access to accurate diagnoses and treatment through medical imaging excellence.

 As the group continued to expand they opened the first outpatient radiation therapy center in Nevada called Nevada Radiation Oncology Center (NROC) in 1980.
 They also began reading for Southwest Medical Associates that same year.
 The Rancho Lane office remained open until 1987 when they relocated to the current Palomino facility.
 The professional corporation was later renamed on September 11, 1996 to Ellis, Bandt, Birkin, Kollins & Wong.

-Since then, reading contracts have been secured with 11 hospitals in Nevada and four in Oklahoma, Texas and New Mexico.
-Today the group continues to operate on the solid foundation set forth in 1966 and has grown to over 65 radiologists strong with over 375 support personnel providing technical and administrative support.
+Since then, reading contracts have been secured with 12 hospitals in Nevada.
+Today the group continues to operate on the solid foundation set forth in 1966 and has grown to over 70 radiologists strong with over 400 support personnel providing technical and administrative support.